-“Mine hand also has laid the foundation of the earth, and my right hand hath spanned the heavens: when I call to them, they stand up together.”
+“My hand also has laid the foundation of the earth, and my right hand has spanned the heavens: when I call to them, they stand up together.”
 (KJVER, emphasis added)

 This verse indicates instantaneous creation.
 Regardless of how far apart the stars are they were created together at once, meaning at the same time (measured on Earth), but not at the same place.
 This is easily understood as instantaneous under the ASC model.
 That is, viewed from Earth the stars were created simultaneously or at least all on Day 4.

 In the same way God affected the Curse upon the heavens.
 He spoke the word and the effects were instantaneous and simultaneous.
 No delay at all.
 No millions or billions of years of waiting.
 From this perspective there is no alternative but to believe that the language of the Bible employs the Anisotropic Synchrony Convention.

 If you believe that the Scriptures describe the Curse as a universal event and that the effects of that were and are currently observed in the whole universe then this introduces another light travel-time problem for biblical creation.

 Even if God instantly and supernaturally simultaneously cursed the whole universe how are we able to see such effects in the distant cosmos, millions and billions of light-years away?